 - Put a bassinet, play yard, or crib next to your bed.
 This lets you keep that desired closeness, which can be especially important if you're breastfeeding.
 Having an infant sleep in a separate space in the same room as the mother reduces the risk of SIDS.

-- Consider using a bedside sleeper, which attaches to your bed to allow you and your baby to be next to each other but on a separate surface.
+- Consider using a bedside sleeper, which attaches to your bed, letting you and your baby be next to each other but on separate surfaces.
 The CPSC has recommended safety standards for bedside sleepers, but no studies have looked at whether these devices prevent SIDS and other sleep-related deaths or injuries.

 How to Bed-Share as Safely as Possible

-Despite the risks of bed-sharing, some parents decide this sleeping arrangement is best for their family.
-If you do choose to share your bed with your baby, follow these precautions:
+Some parents decide bed-sharing is best for their family despite the risks.
+If you choose to have your baby in bed with you, follow these precautions:

-- Always place your baby on his or her back to sleep to reduce the risk of SIDS.
+- Always place babies on their back to sleep to reduce the risk of SIDS.